palto42/komoot-navi/README.md

 A voltage devider with two resistors is used to measure the battery power.

 Prototype:

 ![Prototype in an old screw box](/doc/prototype.jpg)

+For more information, please check the /doc folder.